Japanese Dedekind domains are excellent: Proofs of Theorems and

 \begin{prop} Let $A$ be a Dedekind domain with quotient field $K$.
-Then the following statements are equivalent: \begin{enumerate} \item For any finite field extension $L/K$ and any nonzero prime ideal $\grp$ of $A$, one has $\sum_{\grP|\grp} e_\grP f_\grP=[L:K]$. \item For any finite field extension $L/K$ and any nonzero prime ideal $\grp$ of $A$, the tensor product $L\otimes_K K_\grp^*$ is a semi-simple $K_\grp^*$-algebra. \item $A$ is a $G$-ring. \item $A$ is a Japanese ring. \end{enumerate} \end{prop}
+Then the following statements are equivalent: \begin{enumerate} \item For any finite field extension $L/K$ and any nonzero prime ideal $\grp$ of $A$, one has $\sum_{\grP|\grp} e_\grP f_\grP=[L:K]$. \item For any finite field extension $L/K$ and any nonzero prime ideal $\grp$ of $A$, the tensor product $L\otimes_K K_\grp^*$ is a semi-simple $K_\grp^*$-algebra. \item $A$ is a $G$-ring. \item For every nonzero prime ideal $\grp$ of $A$, the localization $A_\grp$ is Japanese. \end{enumerate} \end{prop}

 \begin{proof} The equivalence of (1) and (2) follows from Theorem~\ref{thm:1}.

 We prove the equivalence of (2) and (3).
 To show $A$ is a $G$-ring, one needs to show that every formal fiber of $\phi_\grp: A_\grp \to A_\grp^*$ is geometrically regular.
 If $\grp=0$, the formal fiber $K\to K^*=K$ is clearly geometrically regular.
 Suppose $\grp$ is a nonzero prime ideal.
 The special formal fiber $k(\grp) \to k(\grp^*)=k(\grp)$ is clearly geometrically regular and the generic formal fiber is given by $K\to K_\grp^*$.
 By Lemma~\ref{lm:geom-reg}, $K_\grp^*/K$ is geometrically regular if and only if it is separable.
 Thus, $A$ is a $G$-ring if and only if for any nonzero prime ideal $\grp$ of $A$, the field extension $K_\grp^*/K$ is separable.
 This is equivalent to that for any finite extension $L/K$ and for any nonzero prime ideal $\grp$ of $A$, the tensor product $L\otimes_K K^*_\grp$ is semi-simple.